Muncie Indiana

 Numerous civic developments also occurred as a result of the city's growth during the 1870s, 1880s, and 1890s, when Muncie citizens built a new city hall, a new public library, and a new high school.
 The city's gasworks also began operations in the late 1870s.
 The Muncie Star was founded in 1899 and the Muncie Evening Press was founded in 1905.
 A new public library, which was a Carnegie library project, was dedicated on January 1, 1904, and served as the main branch of the city's public library system.

-The forerunner to Ball State University also arrived in the early twentieth century.
-Eastern Indiana Normal School opened 1899, but it closed after two years.
+The forerunner to Ball State University also arrived at the turn of the twentieth century.
+Eastern Indiana Normal School opened in 1899, but it closed after two years.
 Several subsequent efforts to establish a private college in Muncie during the late nineteenth and early twentieth centuries also failed, but one proved to be very successful.
 After the Ball brothers bought the school property and its vacant buildings and donated them to the State of Indiana, the Indiana State Normal School, Eastern Division, the forerunner to Ball State University, opened in 1918.
 It was named Ball Teachers College in 1922, Ball State Teachers College in 1929, and Ball State University in 1965.

 By the early twentieth century several railroads served Muncie, which helped to establish the city as a transportation hub.
 The Cincinnati, Richmond and Muncie Railroad (later known as the Chesapeake and Ohio Railway) reached Muncie in 1903.
 The Chicago, Indiana, and Eastern Railroad (acquired by a subsidiary of the Pennsylvania Railroad system) and the Chicago and Southeastern (sometimes called the Central Indiana Railroad) also served the city.
 In addition to the railroads, Muncie's roads connected to nearby towns and an electric interurban system, which arrived in the early 1900s, linked it to smaller towns and larger cities, including Indianapolis and Fort Wayne, Indiana, and Dayton, Ohio.

-With the arrival of the auto manufacturing and the related auto parts industry after the turn of the twentieth century, Muncie's industrial and commercial development increased, along with its population growth.
-During World War I local manufacturers joined others around the county in converting their factories to production of war material.
+With the arrival of the auto manufacturing and the related auto parts industry after the turn of the twentieth century, Muncie's industrial and commercial development increased as the population grew.
+During World War I, local manufacturers joined others around the county in converting their factories to production of war materiel.
 In the 1920s Muncie continued its rise as an automobile-manufacturing center, primarily due to its heavy industry and skilled labor force.
 During this time, the community also became a center of Ku Klux Klan activity.
 Muncie's Klan membership was estimated at 3,500 in the early 1920s.
 Scandals within the Klan's leadership, divisions among its members, and some violent confrontations with their opponents damaged the organization's reputation.
 Increasing hostility toward the Klan's political activities, beliefs, and values also divided the Muncie community, before its popularity and membership significantly declined by the end of the decade.

 Muncie residents also made it through the challenges of the Great Depression, with the Ball brothers continuing their role as major benefactors to the community by donating funds for construction of new facilities at Ball State and Ball Memorial Hospital.
 (The hospital, which opened in 1929, later affiliated with Indiana University Health.)
 The Works Progress Administration (WPA) also provided jobs such as road grading, city sewer improvements, and bridge construction.